-As in A.O., Plaintiff's F-1 status (and, by extension, his studies and livelihood) is still in jeopardy of erroneous and process-less deprivation.
-See also Rogers v.
+As in A.O., the Plaintiffs' F-1 status (and, by extension, their studies and livelihood) are still in jeopardy of erroneous and process-less deprivation.
+See also

+Rogers v.
 Virginia State Registrar, 507 F. Supp.
 3d 664, 677-74 (E.D.
 Va.
 2019) (granting preliminary injunction because attorney general opinion did not moot case or absolve irreparable harm).